nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`adds person to the address book
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` Adds person to the address book.
 * `add n/Alex Yeoh p/89028392 e/alex@email.com a/Blk 142 Apple Street 23 ev/1` Adds 1st event to the new person `Alex Yeoh` in the address book.
     added in the address book